 Guidance Note: Electronic Signature of Deeds and Contracts

-This Guidance Note: Electronic Signature of Deeds and Contracts provides an explanation of the legal basis for creating and executing certain types of contracts, deeds and other documents electronically, taking account of the Law Society’s 2016 and Law Commission’s 2019 legal opinion and guidance on the subject.
+This Guidance Note: Electronic Signature of Deeds and Contracts provides an explanation of the legal basis for creating and executing certain types of contracts, deeds and other documents electronically, taking account of (1) the Law Society’s 2016, (2) the Law Commission’s 2019 and (3) the City of London Law Society 2022, legal opinions and guidance on the subject.

-In view of the effects of COVID 19 on the practical ability to execute documents using manual signatures, you might wish to actively consider using virtual execution (including the use of e-signatures) as highlighted in this guidance note.
+Following the effects of COVID 19 on the practical ability to execute documents using manual signatures, the use of virtual execution (including the use of e-signatures) as highlighted in this guidance note is now more common.
 Please click here to see the Law Society’s guidance on Covid-19 and execution of documents.

 As explained in this Note, in certain situations, not only will many documents in electronic form be valid and binding as if they were in hard copy form, but also an “electronic signature” appended to them will be as valid as a traditional signature.
 This Guidance Note: Electronic Signature of Deeds and Contracts also defines what is meant in law by “signature”, “electronic signature” and “in writing” for present purposes.